kenshaw/firebase/README.md

 # About fireauth

-Package fireauth provides a way to generate v3.0.0+ Firebase jwt tokens using credentials downloaded from the Firebase console.
+Package fireauth provides a simple Firebase v3.0.0+ JWT access tokens using credentials downloaded from the Firebase console.

 # Usage